Gastropod shell: Chirality

 Most gastropod shells are spirally coiled.
 The majority (over 90%) of gastropod species have dextral (right-handed) shells, but a small minority of species and genera are virtually always sinistral (left-handed), and a very few species (for example Amphidromus perversus) show a mixture of dextral and sinistral individuals.
 There occur also aberrantly sinistral forms of dextral species and some of these are highly sought by shell collectors.

+Dextral shells coil clockwise as viewed from the apex down; sinistral shells coil counter-clockwise.
 If a coiled gastropod shell is held with the spire pointing upwards and the aperture more or less facing the observer, a dextral shell will have the aperture on the right-hand side, and a sinistral shell will have the aperture on the left-hand side.
+This definition can be ambiguous for shells with a very low spire or an unusual axis.

 This chirality of gastropods is sometimes overlooked when photographs of coiled gastropods are "flipped" by a non-expert prior to being used in a publication.
 This image "flipping" results in a normal dextral gastropod appearing to be a rare or abnormal sinistral one.

 Sinistrality arose independently 19 times among marine gastropods since the start of the Cenozoic.
 This left-handedness seems to be more common in freshwater and land pulmonates.
 But still the dextral living species in gastropods seem to account for 99% of the total number.

 The chirality in gastropods appears in early cleavage (spiral cleavage) and the gene NODAL is involved.
 A more recent study (2013) correlates the asymmetric coiling of the shell by the left-right asymmetric expression of the decapentaplegic gene in the mantle.